 UM Law Professors Recruited to Keynote at Vietnam Legal Conferences

 The US Embassy in Hanoi recently selected three representatives of the University of Montana School of Law to present three separate workshops in three cities in Vietnam this year.
-Professor Andrew King-Ries, Professor Eduardo Capulong, and ACLU Staff Attorney and UMSL Adjunct Professor Anna Conley will each present a three-day workshop relating to criminal defense issues.
-In the late summer and early fall of 2013, each professor will travel to a different region in Vietnam to support Vietnam’s development of its legal system workshops.
-One day of each workshop will be at the police academy discussing such issues as the importance of attorneys, public defender systems, the criminal defense system in general, and respect of individual rights.
-Two additional days will involve presentations to lawyers, law students, and civil society NGOs with a focus on legal aid clinics, the culture of a pro bono system, and legal ethics.
+Professor Andrew King-Ries, Professor Eduardo Capulong, and ACLU Staff Attorney and UMSL Adjunct Professor Anna Conley each presented a three-day workshop relating to criminal defense issues.
+In the late summer and early fall of 2013, each professor traveled to a different region in Vietnam to support Vietnam’s development of its legal system workshops.
+One day of each workshop was at the police academy discussing such issues as the importance of attorneys, public defender systems, the criminal defense system in general, and respect of individual rights.
+Two additional days involved presentations to lawyers, law students, and civil society NGOs with a focus on legal aid clinics, the culture of a pro bono system, and legal ethics.

 This project aims to connect and build stronger networking of U.S. government educational exchange alumni working in legal and advocacy fields to improve rule of law in Vietnam.
 Another focus of the project is to raise awareness about law clinics, develop capacity and operations, boost effective client representation, and promote ethics and a culture of pro-bono service among Vietnamese lawyers.
 The attendees will subsequently develop a law clinic operation handbook to serve as a guide for lawyers and law students about legal aid, effective representation of clients, ethical behavior, and the importance of pro-bono work.
 Alumni will organize future training workshops in Vietnam, bringing the legal communities together to train on these topics, learn best practices, share experiences, and exchange knowledge.
 These topics include how to build and operate effective Law Clinics, fundraising for law clinics, client representation, ethics, and pro-bono services.
 Ultimately, the hope is that this project will raise awareness on the importance of the criminal defense bar and the important role attorneys play in the legal system.